llvm/llvm-project/llvm/docs/Coroutines.rst

 The second argument should be `true` if this coro.end is in the block that is part of the unwind sequence leaving the coroutine body due to an exception and `false` otherwise.

+Non-trivial (non-none) token argument can only be specified for unique-suspend returned-continuation coroutines where it must be a token value produced by '``llvm.coro.end.results``' intrinsic.

+Only none token is allowed for coro.end calls in unwind sections

 Semantics:
 """"""""""